-We are now seeing attacks on women being a regular news headlines, which is making many ladies take it upon them selves to learn to fight an attacker off, if the occasion arrises.
+We are now seeing attacks on women being a regular news headline, which is making many ladies take it upon themselves to learn to fight an attacker off if the occasion arises.

-The most valuable thing gained from martial arts training for self defence is the confidence.
-In fighting sports such as boxing, MMA, and muay thai/ kickboxing, there is often the belief that if two opposing fighters are equally skilled, the fighter which has the stronger belief in his/her own skill will come out victorious.
+The most valuable thing gained from martial arts training for self-defence is confidence.
+In fighting sports such as boxing, MMA, and Muay Thai/ kickboxing, there is often the belief that if two opposing fighters are equally skilled, the fighter which has the stronger belief in his/her own skill will come out victorious.
 A similar theory also applies to self defence: If a person doesn’t believe they can defend themselves, they most likely can’t, and thus the battle is lost before it begins.
-But the nature of muay thai training instills the confidence in ones ability, and also gives the skill-set to back that confidence up!
+But the nature of Muay Thai training instils the confidence in one’s ability, and also gives the skill-set to back that confidence up!

-It may seems strange to make friends with the people that will be throwing punches at you, but some of the strongest and longest lasting friendships come through martial arts.
-At The Fight Centre – Brisbane, many of our students have strong and long lasting friendships that have been developed in the gym.
+It may seem strange to make friends with the people that will be throwing punches at you, but some of the strongest and longest-lasting friendships come through martial arts.
+At The Fight Centre – Brisbane, many of our students have strong and long-lasting friendships that have been developed in the gym.
 We often have students from years passed dropping by just to say hello to everyone or catch up.
 It’s great to know that your friends are of strong character and when times get tough, you want a fighter on your side!

 1/15 Watland street, Springwood.